“Freshly baked” Master of Humanities

 - Name: Elina Sjölinder

 - Education: Master’s degree in Culture & Communication from the University of Helsinki

-- Leisure: Playing and watching football, spending time with family and friends, enjoying good food, music, and nature
+- Leisure: Playing and watching football, spending time with family and friends, traveling, enjoying good food, music, and nature